Henry the Young King

 Henry the Young King (28 February 1155 – 11 June 1183) was the eldest son of Henry II of England and Eleanor of Aquitaine to survive childhood.
-Beginning in 1170, he was titular King of England, Duke of Normandy, Count of Anjou and Maine.
-Henry the Young King was the only English king since the Norman Conquest to be crowned during his father's reign, but was frustrated by his father's refusal to grant him meaningful autonomous power.
-He died, aged 28, six years before his father, leaving his brother Richard to become the next king.
+In 1170, he became titular King of England, Duke of Normandy, Count of Anjou and of Maine.
+Henry the Young King was the only English king since the Norman Conquest to be crowned during his father's reign, but he was frustrated by his father's refusal to grant him meaningful autonomous power.
+He died aged 28, six years before his father, during the course of a campaign in Limousin against his father and his brother Richard.

 Early life

-Little is known of the young Henry before the events associated with his marriage and coronation.
+Henry was born 28 February 1155 to Henry II of England and Eleanor of Aquitaine.
 His mother's children by her first marriage to Louis VII of France were Marie and Alix.
-He had one elder brother, William (d.
-1156), and his younger siblings included Matilda, Richard, Geoffrey, Eleanor, Joan, and John.
+He had one elder brother, William, who died at age 3.
+His younger siblings included Matilda, Richard, Geoffrey, Eleanor, Joan and John.

-In June 1170, the fifteen-year-old Henry was crowned king during his father's lifetime, a traditional practice of the French Capetian dynasty which held formal overlordship of Henry II's continental domains.
-King Stephen had previously attempted to have his son Eustace crowned as early as 1143 but was unable to secure papal support.
-On the latter's death in 1153, Stephen did not even attempt to have his second son William acknowledged as heir.
+In June 1170, the 15-year-old Henry was crowned king during his father's lifetime, a traditional practice of the French Capetian dynasty which held formal overlordship of Henry II's continental domains.
+King Stephen had previously attempted to have his son Eustace crowned as early as 1143 but was unable to secure papal support prior to Eustace's death.

 He was known in his own lifetime as "Henry the Young King" to distinguish him from his father.
 As he was not a reigning king, he is not counted in the numerical succession of kings of England.
-According to one of Thomas Becket's correspondents, Henry was knighted by his father before the coronation, but the History of William Marshal asserts that the king was knighted by William in the course of the rebellion of 1173.
+According to one of Thomas Becket's correspondents, Henry was knighted by his father before the coronation, but William Marshal, Earl of Pembroke, assert in History of William Marshal that Henry was knighted by Marshall during the Revolt of 1173–1174.